rwperrott/rwperrott-transient-lifecycle/README.md

 # transient-plugin-lifecycle
-A Maven lifecycle plugin, like "jar" but with with no "package", "deploy", or "release" phase.
+A Maven lifecycle plugin, like "jar", but with with no "package", "deploy", or "release" phase.

 It was created for transient test projects, and for speculative creation of transient release modules for multi-release jars, where I don't want anything installed in the local repo, or a remote one, thus the "transient" name.